Becoming a Pilot Through AFROTC

 - The Pilot Candidate Selection Method (PCSM) score counts for 15 percent of your OM score.

-- The PCSM is made up of your pilot score on the Air Force Officer Qualifying Test (AFOQT), your T-Bass Test and your number of flight hours in aircraft.
+- The PCSM is made up of your pilot score on the Air Force Officer Qualifying Test (AFOQT), your TBAS Test and your number of flight hours in aircraft.

 - The board is only concerned with your overall PCSM score (on a scale of 0-100 points).
 They do not look at the sub-scores.
 Headquarters has a special formula that calculates your score once you’ve completed all of the sub-categories for the PCSM.
 You can check your PCSM score by using this PCSM Login.

-- Your performance at field training (FT) counts for 10 percent.
+- Your performance Leadership Evaluation and Development (LEAD) counts for 10 percent.
 Here is the breakdown of points that you can score at FT:

 - Distinguished Graduate = 10 points